NOHANGER/nohanger-closet/README.md

 ### Productization Considerations

 <div>
-  <p>One key differentiator of AI Closet is the <strong>integrated virtual try-on plus wardrobe management</strong> — an all-in-one approach compared to many closet-only or try-on-only apps.</p>
+  <p>One key differentiator of Nohanger Closet is the <strong>integrated virtual try-on plus wardrobe management</strong> — an all-in-one approach compared to many closet-only or try-on-only apps.</p>
 </div>

 #### Cost Estimation